arenaxr/arena-docs/content/architecture/security.md

 ### Web and CLI Client Authority Flow

 1. A user supplies their login credentials on the ARENA web client by visiting the web host in a browser or when launching an ARENA Python application.
-2. Login credentials are checked in the ARENA User database and a ACL-appropriate ARENA JWT (jwt1) is returned.
+2. Login credentials are checked in the ARENA User database and an ACL-appropriate ARENA JWT (jwt1) is returned.
 The jwt1 will include a specific list of topics the user is allowed to **publish** and **subscribe** to.
 3. (Web only) A Jitsi server connection is established using jwt1 which includes authority for this scene as a meeting room.
 4. Any static graphical object data for the scene is loaded from the object persistence database if the jwt1 permits **subscribing** to this scene.
 5. A MQTT broker connection is established with a **subscription** to messages for scene graphical updates, user text chat, and runtime management topics.
 Now the user can **publish** MQTT messages to change scene graphics, which is generally only permitted by the scene creator via jwt1.